File Formats

 Element: Mesh

 The element Mesh enables providing data that describe a finite element mesh.
-It has 2 optional attributes: An example of use of this element is:
+It has 2 optional attributes:

 <Mesh dim="3" nb_dof="2">